Get Started#

 source setup.sh --all

-• To run Video Summarization with OpenVINO model server microservice for a final summary :
+• To run Video Summarization with OVMS using one shared model for both captioning and final summary:

 1. (Optional) Verify the resolved environment variables and setup configurations: